Stress in Children – Causes, Signs and Tips to Manage

 2. Bad Stress

 Overwhelming stress can surmount the child’s ability to cope.
-Serious events such as physical and emotional violence, inability to perform as expected, illness, neglectful parents, are some factors that can harm the child irreparably.
+Serious events such as physical and emotional violence, inability to perform as expected, illness, and neglectful parents are some factors that can harm the child irreparably.
 This can also have a direct impact on the child’s mental development, rise in blood pressure, cause sleeplessness, nightmares, lethargy, depression, and so on.

 Causes of Stress in Kids